 Upon graduation from the University and completion of AFROTC courses, cadets will commission as second lieutenants in the U.S. Air Force.
 All AFROTC graduates are expected to serve on active duty.

 When their active duty service commitment is complete, officers may either continue on in career status or return to civilian life.

-For non-flying officers, military assignments are made based on the officer’s interests, the needs of the Air Force, and academic background.
+Military assignments are made based on the officer’s interests, the needs of the Air Force, and academic background.
 Every effort is made to match the graduate with the job he or she is most interested in pursuing.

 Those who want to attend graduate school may apply for an educational delay from active duty.
 Selection for an educational delay is based primarily on the strength of the applicant’s undergraduate academic record and the needs of the U.S. Air Force.